-In running, doing too much LISS training is often referred to as junk miles – runs without purpose.
-Use steady state training as a tool to achieve a specific outcome (e.g. to improve endurance, for recovery) rather than just something to do and try to include other types of workouts, if you can.
+Instead, use LISS as a tool to achieve a specific outcome (e.g. to improve endurance, for recovery) rather than just something to do and try to include other types of workouts, if you can.

 For example, if you’re a runner underpronation (insufficient inward roll of the foot), running shoes that have lost their support/ shock absorbency, or overly tight iliotibial bands can make this low stress workout detrimental to your performance and increase injury risk.